jonathanmorgan/python_utilities/README.md

 - At the start of each transaction, call the `self.start_request()` method to let the code know you're starting a request.
 - Once the request is done, call `continue_collecting = self.may_i_continue()` this method will block if you have to wait, will return true if it is OK to continue, will return False if some error occurred.
 - In your control structure, always check the result of `may_i_continue()` before continuing.

+## ToDo:

+- Implement a Postgresql_Helper class, same interface as MySQL_helper, so they are interchangable, then maybe a factory for getting instances.

 ## License: